The committees are composed of a total of 16 persons from national or Nordic institutions, that is, from institutions outside the region.

 Feedback and complaints procedures

-After decisions on research funding are made, applicants will receive grounds for rejection.
+After decisions on research funding are made, applicants will receive a brief grounds for rejection.
 The grounds are based on notes from the evaluation procedure and will mainly be of a general and overall character.
 It is possible to contend a rejection on grounds of procedural error.
 The deadline for filing a complaint is 3 weeks after receiving the grounds for rejection.
 Please refer to the guidelines for Feedback and complaints procedures.